-Hey man, want some heroin?
-If you want to get it cheap, why not go right to the source?
-In that case, you'd probably take a trip-no pun intended-to Afghanistan.
+If you wanted to see the biggest production center for heroin on the planet, you'd probably take a trip-no pun intended-to Afghanistan.
 Afghanistan is the largest producer of opium in the world, weighing in at almost 5,000 metric tons/year.
 That's 87 percent of the opium supply of the entire world.
 Quite impressive.
 The funny thing is that under Taliban rule, opium production was much, much lower.
 Once the US intervened and knocked the Taliban out, with an almost audible "smack" heard round the world, opium production nearly doubled each year after 2001.
 2009 was a world record breaker for most opium produced in the country.
 Nice job, guys!
 Here's a hint for you: most of that isn't going to the pharmaceutical companies that turn opium into legitimately consumed pain killers.
 This is hardcore stuff getting released into the streets, mostly in Europe and Southeast Asia, in larger and larger quantities because that's where the money can be made.
 It's untaxed, uncut, and a hell of a cash crop for this economically landlocked region.
 Production is only increasing, despite US occupation.

-What a pretty poppy garden these boys are tending-of opium poppies, that is
+What a pretty poppy garden these boys are tending-of opium poppies, that is!

+THE GAME CONTINUES TO EVOLVE WITH NEW PLAYERS To summarize: Central Asia is an isolated region both physically and economically-a culturally and economically marooned region-which has been suddenly thrust back into prominence in the new version of The Great Game.
+Why?
+It's mostly for resources, such as oil and natural gas, but also for the fight against terrorism and the drug trade.
+We also see some of the old school elements of The Great Game here, such as Russia not wanting to completely lose all of its influence in the region.
+The US military presence is actually seen as a direct threat to this historic Russian influence.
+Vladimir "The Man" Putin is not too happy about it.
+And he is on the move again to remedy this. . . .
 Luckily for him, Putin's country is currently winning the fight.
 Some countries have requested the US troops to leave as soon as possible, and Uzbekistan recently just blatantly kicked them out.
 Many of the "-stan" countries are already reestablishing their old ties with Russia for security purposes, but they're also increasingly looking to Russia for leadership in the oil and natural gas industries.
 Putin is happy again!
 The vehicle for this renewed Russian leadership is a supranationalist organization named the SCO.
 You heard it here first: this group has huge potential to become a major global force in the coming decades.
-Best to know a bit more about it right now.
+And yet another force is rising as well: a Russian-forged "Eurasian Union" seeks to pull the entire region back into the arms of Mother Russia . . . a possible USSR 2.0?
+Too early to call, but never too early to learn more about it. . . .
+Best to know a bit more about these entities right now.
 YOU GOTTA KNOW THE SCO